 - The original aims of the joint venture agreement have been met.

-- The original aims of the joint venture agreement were not met.
+- The original aims of the joint venture agreement have not been met.

-There is an option for participant companies to remain separate, but sometimes the parties involved can decide to make two companies into a new business.
-This is important to understand for tax purposes because how those companies pay taxes will depend on what kind of joint venture they are in.
+There is an option for participant companies to remain separate, but sometimes the parties involved can decide to merge two companies into a single new business.
+This is important to understand for tax purposes, because the way in which these companies pay taxes will depend on what kind of joint venture they are in.

-Attempting a joint venture of any nature is a major decision.
-You are placing trust in some other party from some other business in its own right to share in your gains and risks.
-The other business will gain access to some of your capital, to some of your records, etc. In places like Thailand, a legal entity is only attainable through contracting.
-One company cannot entirely merge with another to form a new organization; therefore, there will always be two parties that are intrinsically separate and who must co-operate in a limited liability capacity.
+Attempting to establish a joint venture of any nature is a major decision.
+You are placing trust in some other party from some other business and with its own rights to share in your gains and risks.
+The other business will gain access to some of your capital, some of your records, etc. In places like Thailand, a such legal entity is only attainable through contracting.
+One company cannot entirely merge with another to form a new organization; therefore, there will always be two parties that are intrinsically separate and must cooperate in a limited liability capacity.

-There are two joint venture examples that stand out as a famous example of this type of business practice and the success that can come from it: The partnership between Microsoft and General Electric and the partnership between Boeing and Lockheed Martin.
-There are many other joint venture examples that you can explore to learn more about the practice.
+There are two joint venture cases: that stand out as a famous example of this type of business practice and the success that can come from it: partnership between Microsoft and General Electric and partnership between Boeing and Lockheed Martin.
+There are many other joint venture cases that you might want to explore to learn more about the practice.